JnrPeter/MonkeyPox-Data-Exploration-in-SQL/README.md

 ## Overview of Project
 The monkeypox virus causes monkeypox, an uncommon condition that resembles smallpox.
 Although it has been spotted in other parts of the world, it is primarily prevalent in parts of Africa.
-In this Project I perfromed an SQL Data Exploratory Analysis with of the monkey pox outbreak with a dataset obtained from Kaggle.
+In this Project I perfromed an SQL Data Exploratory Analysis of the monkey pox outbreak with a dataset obtained from Kaggle.

 ### SQL Queries were used to gain insights from the dataset using the questions below